Five benefits of grand unified $SU(5)$ brane world scenario: Conclusion

 \section{Conclusion}

 In this work, we have constructed a five-dimensional $SU(5)$ grand unified theory formulated on domain walls, in which both gauge and matter fields are dynamically localized.
-The framework naturally realizes a brane-world scenario without assuming the existence of branes by hand, as the four-dimensional universe emerges on domain wall configuration generated by a spontaneous symmetry breaking in the bulk.
-The nontrivial vacuum structure of the adjoint scalar field gives rise to multiple domain walls, and the energetically preferred configuration -- identified as the 3-2 split structure -- spontaneously breaks $SU(5)$ down to the SM gauge group $SU(3)\times SU(2)\times U(1)$.
-This configuration stabilizes through the inclusion of an additional potential term, leading to a robust domain-wall background suitable for localizing fields of the SM.
+The framework naturally realizes a brane-world scenario without assuming the existence of branes by hand, as the four-dimensional universe emerges on a domain wall configuration generated by spontaneous symmetry breaking in the bulk.
+The overall structure of the present framework is summarized schematically in Fig.~\ref{fig:summary}.
+The top panel of Fig.~\ref{fig:summary} illustrates the energetically preferred 3-2 split domain-wall configuration, which spontaneously breaks $SU(5)$ down to the SM gauge group $SU(3)\times SU(2) \times U(1)$.
+This configuration stabilizes by the inclusion of an additional potential term, leading to a robust domain-wall background suitable for localizing the SM fields as discussed in Sec.~\ref{sec:moduli_stabilization}.

+The middle panels of Fig.~\ref{fig:summary} summarize the localization of the quark and lepton zero modes.
+Their localized wave-function profiles provide the origin of the hierarchical Yukawa couplings in the four-dimensional effective theory.

-The localization of gauge fields is achieved by introducing a field-dependent gauge kinetic term, effectively realizing a semiclassical analog of the confinement in the bulk.
+In Sec.~\ref{sec:gauge_eff}, the localization of gauge fields is achieved by introducing a field-dependent gauge kinetic term, effectively realizing a semiclassical analog of the confinement in the bulk.
 This mechanism ensures that massless gauge bosons are localized to the vicinity of the domain wall, independent of the detailed form of the field-dependent coupling.
+We should emphasize that the localization of the gauge field is accomplished in terms of ``dressed gauge field'' $A_{\alpha\mu}(x^\mu,y) \simeq g_\alpha \beta_\alpha(y) A_{\alpha\mu}^{(0)}(x^\mu) + \cdots$ with the zero mode function $\beta_\alpha(y)$ which can be any square integrable function.
+This leads to the fact that the zero mode function for the original gauge field is flat in the $y$ coordinate as ${\cal A}_{\alpha\mu}(x^\mu,y) = \beta_\alpha(y)^{-1}A_{\alpha\mu}(x^\mu,y) \simeq g_\alpha A_{\alpha\mu}^{(0)}(x^\mu) + \cdots$.
+The flatness is physically important because it ensures the universality of the gauge coupling constants $g_\alpha$ for the non-Abelian gauge symmetries.
+The flat zero mode function is shown in the row at the second from the bottom of Fig.~\ref{fig:summary}.